nbhran3/Linktree-Clone/README.md

 - Login/Register logo placed at the top-left for quick navigation
 - Header on HomePage stretches edge-to-edge with links near the screen edges
 - Animated gradient backgrounds on Home, Login, and Register for a unified look
+- Login and Register forms show field-level validation errors using Zod (no generic error banners)
+- Creating a linktree and adding/editing links also use Zod validation with inline error messages
+- Auth state (token + user info) is persisted in `localStorage` so refreshing the page keeps you logged in

 ## 🧪 Development